-The film, a joint effort of Moreno/Lyons Productions and Pelican Films brings the epic story of how Pan American Airways became the first to bridge the mighty Pacific - the first airline to cross any ocean.
-Focusing in particular on the contributions of Pan Am’s visionary leader Juan Trippe, aircraft designer Igor Sikorsky, and radio engineer Hugo Leuteritz, the two-hour program will be broadcast on public television.
+The film by Moreno/Lyons Productions will bring the epic story of how Pan American Airways became the first to bridge the mighty Pacific - the first airline to cross any ocean.
+Focusing in particular on the contributions of Pan Am’s visionary leader Juan Trippe, aircraft designer Igor Sikorsky, and radio engineer Hugo Leuteritz, the multipart program will be broadcast on public television.

 The television production’s budget is over 1 million dollars.
-Most of that is already pledged, including a major production grant from the National Endowment for the Humanities, participation by Smithsonian Networks, and funds provided through the auspices of third parties including the Pan Am Historical Foundation.
+Much of that is already pledged, including a major production grant from the National Endowment for the Humanities and funds provided through the auspices of third parties including the Pan Am Historical Foundation.